tomasanchez/so-starter/README.md

 Then everything is working correctly.

+I highly recommend configuring format on paste, on save and on type, to maintain a formatted file.

 There too many directories!
 However, it is easy to understand.

 1. `.github`: [Workflows](#workflows) actions for Continuous Integration.